verasls/pomodoro/README.md

 ---

-You can see this live at xxxx.
+You can see this live at [pomodoro-lv.vercel.app](https://pomodoro-lv.vercel.app/)

 To run the app locally: